-All of our directors and executive officers, employees and 5% holders of our common stock or securities exercisable for or convertible into our common stock outstanding immediately prior to this offering have entered into lock-up agreements with respect to the disposition of their shares.
-See "Underwriting (Conflict of Interest)" for additional information.
+We, all of our directors, officers, employees and certain other holders of our common stock or securities exercisable for or convertible into our common stock outstanding immediately prior to this offering have entered into lock-up agreements with respect to the disposition of their shares.
+See "Underwriting - Lock-Up Agreements" for additional information.